 Several customers would have preferred a longer power cord for the light.
 Has a bit of a learning curve.

-Has a well-developed remote control with a user-friendly interface, making operation as simple as possible.
+Has a well-developed remote control with a user-friendly interface for simple operation.
 Equipped with premium perks of spray settings, LED illumination, heated water, dual washes, air drying system, and a heated seat.
-Offers two programmable user profiles and makes a seamless transition between them.
+Offers two programmable user profiles.

 Overall decent design, but some consumers wished certain premium features were more powerful or reliable, like the water pressure and air dryer.